wofsauge/IsaacDocs/docs/Room.md

 ### Has·Trigger·Pressure·Plates () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean HasTriggerPressurePlates ( ) {: .copyable aria-label='Functions' }
+Returns `true` if there are one or more pressure plates in the room.

+???- warning "Warning"
-Returns true if there are one or more pressure plates in the room.
-(In order to see if the pressure plates are pressed or not, you will have to iterate over the grid entities in the room.)
+    In order to see if the pressure plates are pressed or not, you will have to iterate over the grid entities in the room.

 ___
 ### Has·Water () {: aria-label='Functions' }